tonik/stapler/.changeset/selfish-cheetahs-vanish.md

 'stplr-core': patch
 ---

-use index file from create-stapler-app
+use index file from stplr